 Funnily the first question that regularly comes up with an electric smoker is; can I use it indoors?
 No. Okay, technically yes, but really?
 Being electric, no open flame, this is not as big a carbon monoxide threat, but understand that the indoor area will smell of smoke probably, oh, forever!
 Our opinion is no, this is not an indoor activity.

 However, let’s back up a couple steps.
-Electric smokers are a great way to get going in the world of smoking meats.
+Electric smokers are a great way to get going in the world of smoking meats; here are some of our favorites.
 They simplify what can be a challenging part of the smoking process; a controlled burn that puts out good smoke.
 That is the goal after all, getting smoke well circulated around the meat, or maybe cheese, salts, or some veggies and such, to impart the most flavor.

 Pick your spot

 Like we said, we discourage indoors.
 That typically includes your garage unless you have a good exhaust fan.
 A safe place has exceptional ventilation (outdoors) and is basically fireproof.
 Yes, you can safely use these on a wooden deck, making sure the unit is far enough from walls and wood structures.
 For both safety and clean up, there are mats available specifically for cooking devices used on a deck.